involving a quantity being multiplied by itself

 fettered to the rest of the day’s acquisitions.

-to arrange in a systematic order
+arrange in a systematic order

 staggered his purchases, rather than find himself with cargo of singular culture and disposition.